Hyperion (Simmons novel)

 Hyperion is a 1989 science fiction novel by American author Dan Simmons.
 The first book of his Hyperion Cantos series, it won the Hugo Award for best novel.

-The plot of the novel features multiple time-lines and characters.
+The plot of the novel features multiple time-lines and is told from the point of view of many characters.
 It follows a similar structure to The Canterbury Tales by Geoffrey Chaucer.
-The next book in the series was The Fall of Hyperion, published in 1990.
+A framing narrative serves as a means to present the tales of a group of pilgrims sent to Hyperion's Time Tombs, to make a request of the Shrike, a metallic creature that is said to grant one wish to each pilgrim.
+The story is continued in The Fall of Hyperion, published in 1990.